 At the age of seven Emma started to play the violin.
 Her first teacher was Evert Sillem.
 At the age of twelve she started the young talent program at the Sweelinck Academie of Amsterdam with Prof. Lex Korff de Gidts.
-Currently she is studying with Ilya Grubert at the Conservatory of Amsterdam and with Lukas Hagen in Salzburg.
+She did her Bachelors and Masters with Prof. Ilya Grubert at the Conservatory of Amsterdam and graduated with the highest possible grade “10”.
+Currently she is doing a post-graduate with Lukas Hagen in Salzburg.

 She joined the national Prinses Christina Competition multiple times, where she received several different prizes.

 In 2012 she received the prize (‘Laberté Hoedemaker ) at the Peter de Groote Festival.

 In 2015 she got accepted as one of the twelve participants to the course ‘Crans-Montana Classics’ in Switzerland.

 Emma received lessons and masterclasses by Eliot Lawson, Leonidas Kavakos, Gerhard Schultz, Schlomo Mintz, Schmuel Ashkenasi, Zakhar Bron, Ray Chen and Jaap van Zweden.

 She performs often in the best halls of the Netherlands, both solo as in chamber music groups.
 For example the Concertgebouw during lunch concerts, The ‘Sunday morning concert’ and in the program ‘Spiegelzaal’ which is broadcasted live on Radio 4.

 She is concertmaster of the string ensemble ‘The String Soloists’.
 Lisa Jacobs is the founder of the ensemble and often plays with them as a soloist.
 They are based in the Netherlands where they play in all the concert venues, but also internationally they made their appearances.
 This ensemble only exists a few years but already brought out multiple cd’s that were received extremely well both on national as international level.